-The listing standards and corporate governance requirements for listed companies under the NYSE and NASDAQ, including Sarbanes-Oxley provisions applicable to reporting companies, apply with equal force to insurance company issuers.
+The listing standards and corporate governance requirements for listed companies under the NYSE and Nasdaq, including Sarbanes-Oxley provisions applicable to reporting companies, apply with equal force to insurance company issuers.
 These corporate governance standards include, but are not limited to, the following:

 - Majority independence.
 A majority of the board must be independent (not required for FPIs). - Audit committee.
 All members must be independent and financially literate (required for FPIs).
-One member must have accounting or related financial management expertise, and the committee must have a charter with specified provisions (not required for FPIs). - Nominating / corporate governance committee.
+One member must have accounting or related financial management expertise, and the committee must have a charter with specified provisions (not required for FPIs).

+- Nominating / corporate governance committee.
 All members must be independent and the committee must have a charter with specified provisions (not required for FPIs). - Compensation committee.
 All members must be independent and the committee must have a charter with specified provisions (not required for FPIs). - Shareholder approval.
-Shareholders must approve equity compensation plans for executive officers (not required of FPIs). - Corporate governance guidelines.
-The board must adopt guidelines addressing specified matters including director qualification standards, director responsibilities, director access to management and independent advisors, director orientation and continuing education, management succession, and annual performance of the boards (not required for FPIs). - Code of business conduct and ethics.
+Certain corporation transactions require prior shareholder approval, including (i) equity compensation plans for executive officers, (ii) issuances of common stock in excess of 1% of the number of shares or voting power outstanding to a director, officer or substantial security holder, and (iii) certain issuances of common stock equal to or greater than 20% of the number of shares or voting power outstanding (not required of FPIs). - Corporate governance guidelines.
+Under NYSE rules, the board must adopt guidelines addressing specified matters including director qualification standards, director responsibilities, director access to management and independent advisors, director orientation and continuing education, management succession, and annual performance of the boards (not required for FPIs). - Code of business conduct and ethics.
 The board must adopt a code addressing specified matters, including conflicts of interest, corporate opportunities, confidentiality, fair dealing, protection and proper use of company assets, compliance with laws, and encouraging the reporting of illegal or unethical behavior (not required for FPIs). - CEO certification.
 The CEO must certify annually to NYSE regarding compliance with NYSE corporate governance listing standards.

-FPIs are required to disclose in their annual reports on Form 20-F any significant way in which their corporate governance practices differ from those followed by domestic companies under NYSE listing standards.
-For additional information on listing standards, see Meeting the Exchange Independence Requirements for Boards and Committees, The 20% Rule and other NYSE and NASDAQ Shareholder Approval Requirements, NASDAQ Corporate Governance Listing Requirements Table, and NYSE Corporate Governance Listing Requirements Table.
+FPIs are required to disclose in their annual reports on Form 20-F any significant way in which their corporate governance practices differ from those followed by domestic companies under stock exchange listing standards.
+For additional information on listing standards, see NYSE and Nasdaq Board of Directors and Committee Governance Requirements Under Sarbanes-Oxley and Dodd-Frank, 20% Rule and Other NYSE and Nasdaq Shareholder Approval Requirements, Nasdaq Corporate Governance Listing Requirements Table, and NYSE Corporate Governance Listing Requirements Table.